spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202200.0/glue/marketplace-shopping-lists-feature-integration.md

 ---
 title: "Glue API: Marketplace Shopping Lists feature integration"
 last_updated: May 5, 2022
-description: This document describes how to integrate the Shopping lists feature into a Spryker project.
+description: This document describes how to integrate the Shopping Lists feature API into a Spryker project.
 template: feature-integration-guide-template
 ---